 It doesn’t matter if you’re writing for yourself or for a client.
 All copy found online must be compelling.
 It should compel the reader to read your article to the end.
-This is because the average websurfer has a very diminished attention span.
-People are used to finding content that they want, and don’t bother to read anything else.
+This is because the average visitor has a very diminished attention span.
+People are used to finding content that they want and don’t bother to read anything else.
 People viewing your site will not ‘read’ your articles…they’ll only browse it.
 If what they browse through seems interesting, they’ll go back to the top and read it through.

 So, what do you have to do to ensure your content is king?

 Get a grip.
 You’re not writing a script.
 Even if you have a lot to say about a subject, cut out the fluff and stick to the prime rib.
 The supporting elements of your writings aren’t very supporting in this online arena.
 Go straight to the point, or you’ll lose the readers’ attention.
 Try to keep most of your sentences under 10 words.